The 25 Most Expensive Foods in the World in 2025

 19. Tacos at Frida’s Restaurant

 These tacos are a long way from their humble street food origins.
-One of the most expensive meals in the world, the decadent tacos from Frida's Restaurant at the Grand Velas Resort in Los Cabos, Mexico feature a variety of some of the world’s most expensive foods, like Kobe beef, beluga caviar, black truffle, brie cheese and a gold-infused tortilla.
+One of the most expensive meals in the world, the decadent tacos from Frida's Restaurant at the Grand Velas Resort in Los Cabos, Mexico, feature a variety of some of the world’s most expensive foods, like Kobe beef, beluga caviar, black truffle, brie cheese and a gold-infused tortilla.
 Add it all up, and you have a $25,000 taco, plus a unique story to tell about trying it.

 20. Louis XIII Pizza by Renato Viola

-Pizza isn’t generally thought to be a particularly expensive food, but the Louis XIII Pizza, created by legendary pizza chef Renato Viola in Italy, proves to be an exception.
+Pizza isn’t generally thought to be a particularly expensive food, but the Louis XIII Pizza, created by legendary pizza Chef Renato Viola in Italy, proves to be an exception.
 This $12,000 pie is topped with opulent ingredients like lobster tails flamed in cognac, three different types of caviar, seven types of cheese and exotic shrimp fresh from the Mediterranean.

-It also comes paired with three high-end alcohols, Remy Martin Cognac Louis XIII, Cardenal Mendoza Sanchez Charter Real Romate Finos and one of the most expensive Champagnes, Krug Clos Du Mesnil 1995.
+It also comes paired with three high-end alcohols, Remy Martin Cognac Louis XIII, Cardenal Mendoza Sanchez Charter Real Romate Finos and one of the world's most expensive Champagnes, Krug Clos Du Mesnil 1995.

 21. Stilt Fisherman Indulgence at The Fortress Resort and Spa

 Paying tribute to Sri Lanka’s tradition of stilt fishing, The Fortress Resort and Spa in Sri Lanka created a wildly expensive dessert using a variety of expensive ingredients, like gold flakes and Champagne.
-But the “cherry” on top is an 80-carat aquamarine stone that rests atop the indulgent dish.
-A whimsical addition to the expensive food category, this creative dessert will set you back around $14,500.

 22. The Golden Boy Burger at de Daltons